 Digital daily reporting evolution

-Automatically dated and organized documentation with searchable indexes
+Automatically dated and organized records with searchable indexes

 Weather conditions included based on location to validate delays